Snapshot

 3rd largest fintech ecosystem globally

-1 for Real-time payments globally (46% of all real-time transactions worldwide in 2022)
+India accounted for 46% of all real-time transactions worldwide in 2022

 Industry Scenario